droundy/fac/web/fac-with-git-hooks.md

 Suppose we really like linting while we are editing.
 In this case, we might want to execute in a convenient terminal:

-     $ fac --continual lint-output
+     $ fac --continual sparse.log

-This will wait for any changes to be made, and then re-run clang-tidy.
+This will wait for any changes to be made, and then re-run sparse.
 Thus you can edit away and see if you are introducing new problems, or have fixed existing warnings.
 So let's make an edit:

 ##### hello.c
     #include <stdio.h>

     int main() {
-      int d;
-      printf(
-      "Hello world!\n"
-         );
+      printf("Hello world!\n");
     }

-You should now see in your shell that clang-tidy passes.
+You should now see in your shell that sparse passes.
 Yay!

 ## Using git hooks